ipobletev/discord-bot-chat/README.md

 3. Configuration of credentials and others

     Create a ".env" file in the main project directory.
-Fill in the Discord and ChatGPT API credentials.
+Set the Discord and ChatGPT API credentials.

         # Creds
         OPENAI_APIKEY="APIKEY"